nithyarakash-t/nithyarakash-t/README.md

 # ⚡Checkout personal projects
 - Portfolio - https://www.nithyaprakash.com - React.js
-- Gift Acceptance - https://giftacceptance.vercel.app - A personal project to practice RxJS and NgRx in Angular
 - Frontend Developer Toolkit - Handy tools for developers
     - urlifysvg - https://urlifysvg.vercel.app - Utility project to convert any SVG to encodedUrl meant to be used in CSS - React.js
     - Palette town - https://palettetown.vercel.app - A site all about colours - themes, palettes, colour mixing, contrast, named colours and more